mhenrixon/sidekiq-unique-jobs/README.md

 ### Until Executing

-These jobs will be unique until they have been taken off the queue by the sidekiq server.
-Then new jobs can be pushed to the queue again.
+Locks from when the client pushes the job to the queue.
+Will be unlocked before the server starts processing the job.

-**Note:** For slow running jobs this is probably not the best choice as another slow running job with the same arguments could potentially be started.
-There is nothing that prevents simultaneous jobs to be running.
+**NOTE** this is probably not so good for jobs that shouldn't be running simultaneously (aka slow jobs).

 ```ruby
 sidekiq_options unique: :until_executing